d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

 d2l.plot(np.arange(num_epochs), [scheduler(t) for t in range(num_epochs)])
 ```

 Now let's see how this plays out for training on FashionMNIST.
 We simply provide the scheduler as an additional argument to the training algorithm.
-To be constant with the previous toy model, we will continuously using stochastic gradient descent `sgd` as the optimizer.
-In practice, you can always explore other optimizers as we introduced before, such as `adam`.

 ```{.python .input}
 trainer = gluon.Trainer(net.collect_params(), 'sgd',